Last Updated On November 27th, 2020

 If used as intended, the only downside to this model is the cable.
 Many people have mentioned it isn’t as long as they would’ve preferred and it is rather prone to wear.

-This is diamond ground and laser cut with a generous 34 mm spacing between the teeth.
-Should a larger branch not fit within this gap, a useful sawing function makes sure they are still swiftly dealt with.
-In fact, this cutter is able to effectively and cleanly clip through branches up to 38 mm in diameter.
+This diamond ground blade cuts with a 34 mm spacing between the teeth.
+With a no-load stroke rate of 3,400 spm, this cutter is able to effectively and cleanly clip through branches.

 The Bosch EasyHedgeCut 12-35 cordless hedge trimmer is a great compact trimmer, which is ideal for use on smaller hedges.
 Weighing only 1.9 kg, it is the certainly the lightest trimmer we have seen.

-The blade is shorter than other models we have seen at 35 cm, but it is strong and effective.
+The blade is shorter than other models we have researched at 35 cm long, but it is strong and effective.
 Diamond ground and with a 15 mm gap between the teeth, this trimmer can easily slice through new growth or older branches up to 15 mm in thickness.

 Supplied with a 12V Li-ion battery, usage life is around 50 minutes on a full charge, which should be more than enough for small domestic hedges.
 In fact, Bosch suggests that the EasyHedgeCut 12-35 cordless hedge trimmer can cover an area up to 110 square metres with a full battery.